 Tarantula Hawk Wasps in Albuquerque NM

 Tarantula hawk wasps are solitary wasps and one of the largest of its species.
-They can look metallic in color with orange colored wings.
+They can look metallic in color with orange-colored wings.
 They also have hooked claws.
 Found in the deserts of the southwest United States, these wasps can exceed 1.5”.
 Tarantula hawk wasps possess a powerful sting, which it uses to subdue its tarantula spider prey.
-These wasps are usually not aggressive, but the sting, has been documented among the most painful of any insect.
+These wasps are usually not aggressive, but the sting has been documented among the most painful of any insect.
 If you see these wasps, it’s important to stay cautious and avoid them.

 Tarantula Hawk Wasp Nests & Habitat

 Tarantula hawk wasps do not build nests in the normal sense.
 Instead, they burrow into the soil or use natural cavities or burrows of other animals and insects.
 Most hunting occurs at dusk, and adults will spend the day feeding on and around flowers.
-The larvae of the wasp feeds on tarantulas that the female has paralyzed and provided.
-The tarantula hawk wasp is found in a variety of desert habitats such as shrub lands, grasslands, and arroyos.
+The larvae of the wasp feed on tarantulas that the female has paralyzed and provided.
+The tarantula hawk wasp is found in a variety of desert habitats such as shrublands, grasslands, and arroyos.
 They are often seen around flowers or running across the ground.
 As mentioned previously they tend to be solitary.

 Tarantula Hawk Wasp Behaviors & Stings